DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 ## 2. Market Research/Lit Review

 - **Existing Processes**
-  - Our capstone will either be its own entity or our implementation of TURN with added features important to our customer will be added to an already existing tool.
+  - Our capstone will be delivered to our customer as a CLI tool but our implementation of TURN will be delivered separately for the customer to continue working on it.
+As of right now our customer will take our tool but it is highly likely that they will use our implementation to add to already existing research.

 - **Market Research**
   - The closest solution to this project would be Tailscale, which uses the wireguard protocol.
 Tailscale is a VPN service that allows any device you own to become accessible anywhere in the world through a secure VPN acting as an intermediary between the two devices.
-The goal of our capstone is to provide a very similar product that uses TURN Servers as an intermediary, which is needed by our customer.
+The goal of our capstone is to provide a very similar product that uses TURN Servers as an intermediary.

 - **Discovery Insights**
-  - Share any relevant findings from the discovery phase that informed your design choices.
+  - The design of our implementation will be based on the TURN protocol and most of our research will be done through the RFCs and similar open source work done.
+In order to achieve secure authentication we will do research on TLS and Certifications.
+The final result will simply be a merge of both implementations that should work together seamlessly.

 ## 3. Proposed Design and Architecture

 - **User Types/Personas**
-  - Identify and describe each type of user who will interact with the system.
-Include key characteristics and needs of each user type.
+  - Capt Burn is our customer and user.
+He will use our research and product to add on to his own work at MARFORCYBER.
+We will be writing our product in Python and focus on networking between Linux machines, which is what our customer asked from us.

 - **System Design**
   - Explain how your proposed system will address the identified problem.
 Describe the core functionalities and how they will work together to solve the problem.